naiiiden/naiden-a11y-tool/README.md

 # naiden-a11y-tool
-visual stuff and side panel ui: green = helpful and possible improvement, yellow = alert to that should be looked at, red = error to be fixed asap all elements should be outlined with one of the colors above depending on their state
+visual stuff and side panel ui: <br>
+green = helpful and possible improvement, yellow = alert to that should be looked at, red = error to be fixed asap <br>
+all elements should be outlined with one of the colors above depending on their state <br>
+~toggleable stylesheets~

-errors:
+## errors:
-## alt attr:
+### alt attr:
 1. img missing alt attribute
 2. linked img missing alt text (empty link)
 3. image button missing alt text (empty button)